Limiting Free Speech

 Simply because we adjust the line of what is allowed, it does not mean we're sliding into a world without free speech

-When we limit the free exchange of ideas, we create a repressive society, where those in power control what ideas are acceptable
+When we limit the free exchange of ideas, we create a repressive society

 That already happens far too often.
 McCarthyism is a great example.
 Banning Critical Race Theory is another